AlCormack/SpeedGPS/README.md

 * Ver 1.2: Changed to 5hz as ports were overloaded at 10hz.
 Possibly due to 8 mhz Arduino chip being overloaded.
 Testing a 16mhz one soon.
 * Ver 1.3: Added "°" (degree) as unit for lat and long to support Speed Heli Pass Analyzer (https://www.helifreak.com/showthread.php?t=779897).
 Note: You will need to reload the sensors on the Jeti (In the Sensors/Logging Setup screen.
 Select 'Auto')
 * Ver 1.4: Added a faster way to calc distance between 2 points as we are only doing this over a few hunded metres.
 This will allow 9-10hz of gps of Jeti telemitry if no others sensors using the bus.
 For the maths folks it is now using Equirectangular approximation and not the haversine formula.
+* Ver 1.5 - Changed DoJetiSend in JetiExProtocol (changed filename to include2) from 150ms to 80ms wait
+* Ver 1.6 - Added in support for ATMega32U chip (ie Pro Micro board)

 The GPS Module I got here:
 https://www.ebay.co.uk/itm/3-5V-UBlox-NEO-M8N-GPS-Module-For-Pixhawk-Flight-Controller-APM-2-5-W-Antenna/20208032531